vivianchengg/unsw-meme/README.md

 * 2 additional functionalities (in the same format as iteration 3)
 * Bonus features of your choice!

 Your tutor is not required to provide any assistance with the bonus features section, as it's intended for high-achieving students.
-However, it is recommended you seek approval from your tutor during week 10 on whether your chosen additional feature is suitable.
+However, you **MUST** get approval from your tutor before **Friday 10pm** of week 10 to ensure your chosen additional feature is suitable.

-You will be style-marked on these additional features (from section 6.2.4) and your custom bonus features in iteration 4, despite using the same repository as the rest of your group (see section 6.1).
 You should create any new features using TypeScript, but you do not need to ensure the code produces no typechecking errors.

-If you wish to implement **new** bonus features that extend upon previous iteration’s functionality that is currently broken in your groups repo, please contact your tutor as assistance and advice will be handled on a case-by-case basis.
+If you wish to implement new bonus features that extend upon previous iteration’s functionality that is currently broken in your groups repo, please contact your tutor as assistance and advice will be handled on a case-by-case basis.

 As a rough guide, if you would like high marks in this section you should expect to spend at least 20 hours on your additional functionality.

-**PLEASE NOTE:** A brief explanation of your additions must be written in a file <code>extra.md</code> that you need to add to your repo.
+**NOTE:** A brief explanation of your additions must be written in a file <code>extra.md</code>, please fill out the given template to ensure your tutor can mark your bonus features correctly.

 Here are some ideas for extra features.
 Depending on the complexity of your features chosen, you may choose to do multiple.